LabOfGames/MasterMind/README.md

 # MasterMind
 A MasterMind made with help of [GianniMarco](https://www.github.com/GianniMarco) (Misha08)

+# Project page
+See the project on the website of scratch [here](https://scratch.mit.edu/projects/385833683/).
+Follow me on scratch: [CACOorango](https://www.scratch.mit.edu/users/CACOorango/).

 # Instructions

 * Press the colored circles to change their colors